+250 BENEFIT STREET

-250 Benefit Street PROVIDENCE, RHODE ISLAND 02903
+PROVIDENCE, RHODE ISLAND 02903

-Tel: 401-222-6700 FAX: 401-222-4740
+401-222-6700 FAX: 401-222-4740

+CRIMINAL BACKGROUND INVESTIGATION AUTHORIZATION, RELEASE AND DISCLAIMER

+TEL:

-CRIMINAL BACKGROUND INVESTIGATI ON AUTHORIZATION, RELEASE AND DISCLAIMER of the Department of Attorney General for the S Administrative Office of State Courts any criminal reby direct and authorize the Bureau of Criminal Identification State of Rhode Island to make available to the Rhode Island I record that the Bureau of Criminal Identification has on file in nentication of my identity through fingerprinting, or some other ity. criminal history records from any criminal jus be generated on me that may include information as to my stice agency in any or all federal, state, city and county Motor Vehicle/Drivers' License Records, traffic citations and/or nature and description, arising from any releas against the State of Rhode Island, the Rhode er of actions, cause of actions, and demands of every kind, se of criminal records and requests therefrom, whatsoever Island Administrative Office of State Courts, the Bureau of the employees of the Attorney General's Office, in both law se in the future.
-Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of , State of Rhode Island, this day of Commission expires on Notary Public (Print Name) Notary Public (Signature) Project Name: Project # Date of Bid/RFP Specifications Copy of valid photo identification with date of b irth must be attached to all BCI Authorization Forms.
+I, Courts, the Bureau of Criminal Ident General's Office, in both law and equity General, and the employees of the Attorney or that may arise in the future. • · Employee Name (Please Print) - Employee Signature

+Maiden Name (If Applicable) Date Date of Birth - Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of, 20 , State of Rhode Island, this day of Commission expires on Notary Public (Print Name) Notary Public (Signature)

+Copy of valid photo identification with date of birth must be attached to all BCI Authorization Forms.

 BCIF 08/08